 Additionally, there’s the important aspect of earning additional passive income from your own money.
 For the last few years, I’ve played and invested in cryptocurrency, which has helped me substantially to fund my trips.

-Even more, I have my crypto and stable coins invested in platforms like Crypto4Winners (yes, quite a cheeky name), where they earn an average of 5% per month, which is ridiculously much higher than the average savings account.
+Even more, I have my crypto and stable coins invested in staking platforms where they earn an average of 5% per month, which is ridiculously much higher than the average savings account.
+(If you’d like to learn more about these platforms, feel free to reach out!)

 Of course, crypto assets are much riskier, but the earning potential has been more than worth the risk.
 Life changer!